jose-dls/ML-Crypto-Public/README.md

 depending on your system configuration.

+## Note

+Please note that as of this release, the current movement models in general only have a slight improvement to random guessing.
+Please use them as a framework.

 ## Backtesting The Model

 Sample algorithms have been provided in QC Strats.
 These algorithsm work in the QuantConnect platform, however, you can adapt them to your requirements.
 A brief overview to using these strategies in QuantConnect: